itsamoreh/block-theme-starter/README.md

     This theme removes all core block styles and variations so you're starting from scratch.

-4. Build out block patterns
+4. Build out Block Patterns

     Previous steps set the foundation for the theme.
 Now you can create custom block patterns for the more simple components in the design.
 Use the